June 24, 2017 § 1 Comment

 Despite living in a relatively peaceful country, Indonesia, teaching peace to the children is nonetheless relevant.
 As Montessori said, peace is not only the absence of fighting.
 It is an environment which works under an umbrella of respect, where people can freely share concerns, be productive, be creative, without punitive or violent results.
 As cliche as it may sound to those having peace for granted, we tell the children that peace starts from the heart.
 We expose them to arts and nature.
 We teach them conflict resolutions, how to be angry without being hurtful -because, it is okay to be angry-, and do a lot of role plays to model peaceful behaviors.

 However, it is in a place like Afghanistan where the word peace serves far more than a platitude.
 It is a longing, a dream, or a nostalgia for some.
 The word always evokes a sweet feeling imbued with sadness.
-Here in the orphanage, I understood that peace it is not just about sentimental feelings, but to achieve it is a work to be done.
+Here in the orphanage, I understood that peace shouldn’t be just sentimental, but a work to be done.

 After being welcomed by the orphanage manager, we went upstairs to the classrooms.
 The door on the left led to Ms.Fatima’s class.
 A class was in session and about a dozen children were sitting on the floor along the long table across the room.
 Ms.Fatima introduced herself and served hot tea with sweets.
 Finally, I felt warm and so did my poor feet.
 Everybody was smiling and excited at the sight of foreign visitor.
 I told Ms.Fatima that I was a teacher in a Montessori school in Jakarta and shared some pictures of the school and the children in Jakarta.
 Ms.Fatima then showed the pictures to the children who were all curious to have a look.